WDI-SEA/notes/00-config-deployment/installfest/osx/readme.md

-# WDI Seattle Install Fest
+# SEI Seattle Install Fest

 For the first portion of the class, we'll be working exclusively inside of the browser and Node.
 We'll be installing the following tools.